Blue Mountain Cross Country Camp

 What if my running group is too easy or too hard?
 We know the groups are never perfect and encourage every camper to talk with their running group COACH about changing groups.
 We collect feedback after every run so that we can assess and make changes if a camper needs to run easier or run harder.

 What if my training plan has very specific goals?
 Let us know about it!
-We are always able to accommodate your training needs, especially if know know about them in advance.
+We are always able to accommodate your training needs, especially if we know know about them in advance.
 Sometimes we get creative and make small compromises, other times your training needs will align perfectly with your running group.

-Food / Kitchen / Cafeteria / Allergies
+Food / Water / Kitchen / Cafeteria / Allergies

 Is the food any good?
 Yes, it's really good!
 Even though it's summer camp, you will still eat well.
 We have a chef and a kitchen staff that make incredible food for us at every meal.